-Pablo Picasso is so famous today , that he often serves as a synonym for the best artist there can possibly be.
+Pablo Picasso paintings are so famous today, that he often serves as a synonym for the best artist.
 He was definitely a rare genius, and one of the most important figures in the development of the 20th century art.
 Due to his daring and innovative artistic endeavors, this Spaniard rose to world fame before the age of 50, becoming the single most revered artist in the western hemisphere.

 His unique style and a divine gift made Picasso a figure who had the greatest and the most significant influence on the modern art evolution and the art world.